-- More than 225 cyclists rode to and from the 2014 Scotiabank Calgary Marathon and locked up at the secure bike valet, which held up to 500 bikes and was manned by volunteers.
+- More than 500 cyclists rode to and from the Scotiabank Calgary Marathon last year and locked up at the secure bike zone

 - Solar-powered recycle, compost and waste bins were introduced at The Health and Wellness Expo and on Race Day at Stampede Park.

 - 650 square feet of outdated vinyl banners were recycled to create wine totes and luggage carriers so participants can take home a piece of race history from the Scotiabank Calgary Marathon Health & Wellness Expo.

 - 10 sponsors and partners offered special promotions in the Virtual Goody Bag.
 A “no paper” policy at package pick-up means promotions, coupons and discounts were delivered to your inbox on race weekend.

 - A volunteer handbook, printed on 100% recycled paper, with “Be a Green Volunteer” tips page.

 Everyone has a part to play in sustainability, as we are all stewards of the planet.
 This extends to Race Weekend and what you can do to contribute.
 We aspire to provide you with simple, easy to adopt choices to help you Be a Green Athlete in ways that make a difference.

 Take the Reduce, Reuse and Recycle Challenge: